6 Pakistan cricketers test positive for COVID-19 in NZ

 WELLINGTON, New Zealand (AP) — Six members of the Pakistan cricket squad in New Zealand have tested positive for COVID-19 and have been moved from managed isolation into quarantine.

-Two of the cases are deemed historical and four are new but all six players will move to the quarantine arm of their isolation facility.
+Two of the cases were described as “historical” and four were new.
+The Pakistan touring group, including 53 players and officials, was tested after arriving Tuesday.
+All six positive cases were being moved to the quarantine arm of their isolation facility.

+Cricket officials also said closed-circuit television footage showed some members of the Pakistan squad had contravened protocols on the first day of managed isolation.

+“We will be having discussions with the tourists to assist them in understanding the requirements,” New Zealand Cricket said in a statement.
+“NZC considers public health and safety to be paramount in the hosting of international teams and is supportive of the Ministry of Health and government position.”

 New Zealand Cricket said while the positive cases were disappointing, their early discovery showed New Zealand government protocols around touring teams are working.

-“Separately, NZC has also been made aware that some members of the Pakistan team had contravened protocols on the first day of managed isolation,” New Zealand Cricket said in a statement.
-“We will be having discussions with the tourists to assist them in understanding the requirements.

-“NZC considers public health and safety to be paramount in the hosting of international teams and is supportive of the Ministry of Health and government position.”
+Air Commodore Darryn Webb, head of Managed Isolation and Quarantine, said the focus now as on keeping the rest of the squad and local staff safe, and so all members of the Pakistan squad will have to remain in their rooms until further notice.

+New Zealand will play a series against the West Indies before it meets Pakistan.

-The West Indies squad, which will begin a three-match Twenty20 series against New Zealand on Friday, was also found to have breached protocols while in managed isolation earlier this month.
-Close circuit television footage showed players mixing in hotel corridors and sharing food, beaching the requirements of their internal bubbles.
+The West Indies team, which begins a Twenty20 series on Friday, was also found to have breached protocols while in managed isolation earlier this month.
+CCTV footage showed players mixing in hotel corridors and sharing food, beaching the requirements of their internal bubbles.

 The West Indies team was forced to cease training after the breaches were discovered.